 Ultimate Hawker Fest 2012: I dream of the Ultimate Pork Satay!

 Every time I eat Buta Bara Kushiyaki (Japanese grilled pork belly) I always wonder why no one would think about using the same cut for Satay.
 The problem with Satay nowadays is that they have been cut so small that the meat dries out.
 How wonderous would a Buta Bara Satay be?
 The meat would […]

-Do you reckon that there are much fewer satay stalls nowadays?
+This stall has moved Do you reckon that there are much fewer satay stalls nowadays?
 I remember that when I was growing up, there seemed to be Satay stalls in almost every coffeeshop.
 Nowadays it seems that it is really hard to find Satay stalls, let alone good ones.
-The thing about Satay stalls is that it shows very […]
+The thing about Satay stalls is […]

 130 Dempsey: Hainanese Steamboat the way Moma used to cook!